SAP-samples/teched2025-AD166/exercises/ex6/README.md

    Enter `CustomerSelectDialog.fragment.xml` as file name.
 <br><br>![](images/06_01_002.png)<br><br>

-4. Copy and paste the following content into the newly created `CustomerSelectDialog.fragment.xml`.
-This step will set up a `Dialog` and `List` web component from the `@ui5/webcomponents` package, enabling the functionality for users to select their preferred Icehouse clients.
+4. **Copy and paste the following content into the newly created `CustomerSelectDialog.fragment.xml`.**
+	> 📖 **Context**: This step will set up a `Dialog` and `List` web component from the `@ui5/webcomponents` package, enabling the functionality for users to select their preferred Icehouse clients.
 Before utilizing these components in the XML, we first need to declare the corresponding namespace.
 By using `xmlns:webc="@ui5/webcomponents"`, you declare the namespace for UI5 Web Components, allowing their tags to be used with the XML namespace `webc`.

 	***keepcool.sensormanager/webapp/view/CustomerSelectDialog.fragment.xml***